LorranSutter/Stock-Oracle/README.md

 yarn
 ```

 Now you will need two opened terminals to run the project.
-One for the truffle to simulate the EVM and another one for the frontend.
+One for truffle to simulate the EVM and another one for the frontend.

 Truffle will run on http://127.0.0.1:9545/